michaelrsweet/michaelrsweet.github.com/pappl/index.md

 service, either local to the computer or on your whole network, which can then be discovered and used by any application.

-PAPPL includes a tutorial showing how to migrate the `rastertopcl` driver from CUPS to a Printer Application, which can be used as a recipe for migrating any CUPS driver.
+The OpenPrinting group has [written a tutorial][12] showing how to migrate the `rastertohp` driver from CUPS to a Printer Application, which can be used as a recipe for migrating any CUPS driver.

 PAPPL is licensed under the Apache License Version 2.0 with an exception to allow linking against GPL2/LGPL2 software (like older versions of CUPS),